sehnsucht13/code-drop/README.md

 **NOTE:** The application is deployed using Heroku's free tier.
 If there is no activity for 30 minutes then Heroku's dyno's go to sleep.
 This means that the application may take 10-15 seconds to load on the first request while the dyno is being woken up.

 ## Disclaimer
-This is somethin that I made for both fun and educational purposes.
+This is something that I made for both fun and educational purposes.
 It is not meant to be used in any serious capacity.